-Note.-Guidance on the development and implementation of fatigue management regulations is contained in the Manual for the Oversight of Fatigue Management Approaches (ICAO Doc 9966).
+Note. - Guidance on the development and implementation of fatigue management regulations is contained in the Manual for the Oversight of Fatigue Management Approaches (Doc 9966).

 - 4.10.1 For the purpose of managing fatigue these regulations are based upon scientific principles, knowledge and operational experience with the aim of ensuring that flight and cabin crew members are performing at an adequate level of alertness.
-Accordingly, the following requirement has been established by CAAB: - a) prescriptive regulations for flight time, flight duty period, duty period limitations and rest period requirements; and - b) where authorizing the operator to use a Fatigue Risk Management System (FRMS) to manage fatigue, FRMS regulations.

-4.10.2 Managing Fatigue-Related Safety Risks
+Accordingly, the following requirements has been established by CAAB: - a) prescriptive regulations for flight time, flight duty period, duty period limitations and rest period requirements; and - b) where authorizing the operator to use a Fatigue Risk Management System (FRMS) to manage fatigue, FRMS regulations. - 4.10.2 Managing Fatigue-Related Safety Risks

-For managing fatigue-related safety risks, an Operator/AOC holder in compliance with 4.10.1 and for the purposes of managing its fatigue related safety risk, establish either:
+For managing fatigue-related safety risks, an AOC holder shall establish either:

-- a) Flight time, flight duty period, duty period limitations and rest period requirements that are within the prescriptive fatigue management regulations as described in Appendix 11 of this ANO; or - b) An FRMS in compliance with 4.10.6 for all operations; or - c) A FRMS in compliance with 4.10.6 for part of its operations and the requirements of 4.10.2 a) for the remainder of its operations
+- a) Flight time, flight duty period, duty period limitations and rest period requirements that are within the prescriptive fatigue management regulations as described in Appendix 11 of this ANO; or - b) An FRMS in compliance with 4.10.1 for all operations; or - d) A FRMS in compliance with 4.10.6 for part of its operations and the requirements of 4.10.2 a) for the remainder of its operations

-Note.-Complying with the prescriptive fatigue management regulations does not relieve the operator of the responsibility to manage its risks, including fatigue- related risks, using its safety management system (SMS) in accordance with the provisions of ANO 19.
+Note. - Complying with the prescriptive fatigue management regulations does not relieve the operator of the responsibility to manage its risks, including fatigue- related risks, using its safety management system (SMS) in accordance with the provisions of Annex 19/ANO 19.

 - 4.10.3 Where the operator adopts prescriptive fatigue management regulations for part or all its operations, the CAAB may approve, in exceptional circumstances, variations to these regulations on the basis of a risk assessment provided by the operator.
 Approved variations shall provide a level of safety equivalent to, or better than that achieved through the prescriptive fatigue management regulations. - 4.10.4 The CAAB shall approve an operator's FRMS before it take the place of any or all the prescriptive fatigue management regulations.
-An approved FRMS shall provide a level of safety equivalent to, or better than, the prescriptive fatigue management regulations. - 4.10.5 An Operator using an FRMS shall adhere to the following provisions of the FRMS approval process: - a) establish maximum values for flight times and/or flight duty period(s) and duty period(s), and minimum values for rest periods that shall be based upon scientific principles and knowledge, subject to safety assurance processes; - b) mandate a decrease in maximum values and an increase in minimum values if be operator's data indicates these values are too high or too low, respectively; and c) approve any increase in maximum values or decrease in minimum values only after evaluating the operator's justification for such changes, based on accumulated FRMS experiences and fatigue-related data.
+An approved FRMS shall provide a level of safety equivalent to, or better than, the prescriptive fatigue management regulations. - 4.10.5 An Operators using an FRMS shall adhere to the following provisions of the FRMS approval process: - a) establish maximum values for flight times and/or flight duty period(s) and duty period(s), and minimum values for rest periods that shall be based upon scientific principles and knowledge, subject to safety assurance processes; - b) mandate a decrease in maximum values and an increase in minimum values if be operator's data indicates these values are too high or too low, respectively; and - c) approve any increase in maximum values or decrease in minimum values only after evaluating the operator's justification for such changes, based on accumulated FRMS experiences and fatigue-related data.